The short answer to “does it matter which HDMI port I use” is a resounding yes. It does matter which HDMI port you use.

-As you can see that HDMI 2.1 is the latest version.
-This port can support a maximum of 10K resolution at 240Hz refresh rate.
+As you can see, HDMI 2.1 is the latest version.
+This port can support a maximum of 10K resolution at a 240Hz refresh rate.

 You Cannot Have HDMI Port Version Mismatch!

-It should be noted that the source (PC, Set-top Box, Blu-Ray Player etc) and Display device (TV, monitor, projects) MUST match in terms of their HDMI version.
+It should be noted that the source (PC, Set-top Box, Blu-Ray Player, etc.) and Display device (TV, monitor, projects) MUST match their HDMI version.

-In other words, if you have a 4k@60Hz monitor with an HDMI 2.0 input port, then you will need to have a PC with an HDMI 2.0 output port as well.
+In other words, if you have a [email protected] monitor with an HDMI 2.0 input port, you will also need a PC with an HDMI 2.0 output port.

-If you connect your 4K@60Hz monitor to an HDM 1.4 port on your PC, then the specs will be reduced to that of HDMI 1.4.
-Meaning your monitor will run at 4K@30Hz max.
+If you connect your [email protected] monitor to an HDM 1.4 port on your PC, the specs will be reduced to HDMI 1.4.
+Meaning your monitor will run at [email protected] max.

-Similarly, if your 4K @ 120Hz monitor has an HDMI 2.1 port but your PC only has an HDMI 2.0 port, then the max your monitor would end up supporting is 4K @ 60Hz.
+Similarly, if your [email protected] monitor has an HDMI 2.1 port, but your PC only has an HDMI 2.0 port, then the max your monitor would end up supporting is [email protected]

 A Certain Device Can Have Multiple HDMI Ports Conforming to Different Versions

-It is highly possible for a device, either source or display device, to have multiple HDMI ports but conforming to different versions.
+It is highly possible for a source or display device to have multiple HDMI ports but conform to different versions.

 It features 4 x HDMI Ports!
 Quite an overkill.
-However, two of the HDMI ports on this monitor conform to version 2.0, whereas the rest of the two conform to HDMI version 2.1.
+However, two HDMI ports on this monitor conform to version 2.0, whereas the rest work to HDMI version 2.1.

-As such, in order to use this monitor to its FULL POTENTIAL i.e at 4K@144Hz, you will need to connect to the HDMI 2.1 port.
-You will also need to connect to an HDMI 2.1 port on the source device i.e PC, laptop etc.
+To use this monitor to its FULL POTENTIAL, i.e., at [email protected]144Hz, you must connect to the HDMI 2.1 port.
+You will also need to connect to an HDMI 2.1 port on the source device, i.e., PC, laptop, etc.

-If you connect this monitor to the HDMI 2.0 port, then this monitor will operate at 4K@60Hz max.
+If you connect this monitor to the HDMI 2.0 port, then this monitor will operate at [email protected] max.

 Understanding the Difference Between Input and Output HDMI Ports

-You also have to take note of the fact that HDMI interface is NOT bidirectional.
-In other words, data travels in one way only i.e from output to input.
+You also have to take note of the fact that the HDMI interface is NOT bidirectional.
+In other words, data travels in one way only, i.e., from output to input.